yeshwanthnelabhotla-ops/p3-website-to-crm-automation/README.md

 ### 4. Email Confirmation

-After the inquiry is processed, an automatic confirmation email is sent to the customer.
+After the inquiry is processed, the workflow sends automated email notifications to both the business owner and the customer.

 ## 🧪 Testing